 As mentioned in prior articles, onsite-stuff is only a quarter of the traffic formula.
 Backlinks and social validation is the other 75%.
 In this case over 150 domains linked to them and obviously, for a festival like this, got a lot of mention in Facebook, which Google obviously took notice of.
 Get this side right and your very average designed website can do remarkably well for ranking and traffic.
 In this instance, what likely made the big difference here was that many of those sites that linked to the festival themselves had very high rankings and domain authority.
 They also used do-follow links and appropriate tags, as seen from my quick backlinks report here.
 This allowed Google to better understand what the site was about and its importance, even though the site itself sucked in terms of SEO and good content.

-So, we’ve proved again that it’s not just what you say about yourself that’s important, it’s what other say about you that really makes the difference when it comes to Google ranking.
+So, we’ve proved again that it’s not just what you say about yourself that’s important, it’s what others say about you that really makes the difference when it comes to Google ranking.
+(A bit like real life).

 By Design or by Accident?

 The sad part about this story is that this amazing ‘SEO strategy’ was likely not done on purpose, but occurred by accident.
-It was natural that the various [high profile] suppliers to the festival would link their [high ranking] websites to the festival one, and in doing so, ensure a steady stream of website visitors.
+It was natural that the various [high profile] suppliers to the festival would link their [high ranking] websites to the festival one, and in doing so, ensure a steady stream of website visitors coming via these links directly as well as indirectly via the Google search page.
 Now imagine if companies started to plan their websites and factor in the need for good backlinks.

 p.s.
 Our SEO pyramid article outlined all this previously, but now we have a real world example.
 But for most companies struggling to get high profile, high ranking websites linking to them, good backlinks alone isn’t enough and you need a good site, with good content!
 But this example does illustrate what adding in good backlinks and social media can achieve – And why it shouldn’t be ignored as it often is…